openshift/console-dashboards-plugin/docs/add-datasource.md

 # Add a new datasource

-The plugin will search for datasources as ConfigMaps in the `console-dashboards` namespace with the `console.openshift.io/dashboard-datasource: 'true'` label
+The plugin will search for datasources as ConfigMaps in the `openshift-config-managed` namespace with the `console.openshift.io/dashboard-datasource: 'true'` label

 The configmap must define a datasource type and an in-cluster service where the data can be fetched: